 In addition to buying calls and puts, there are several multi-leg advanced strategies that can be constructed to trade earnings, including straddles, strangles, and spreads.3

 Straddles—A straddle can be used if a trader thinks there will be a big move in the price of the stock, but is not sure which direction it will go.
 With a long straddle, you buy both a call and a put option for the same underlying stock, with the same strike price and expiration date.
 If the underlying stock makes a significant move in either direction before the expiration date, you can make a profit.
 However, if the stock is flat, you may lose all or part of the initial investment.

 For example, suppose a stock is trading at $87.50.
-To construct a long straddle, you might buy 1 87.50 call for $2.15 and buy 1 87.50 put for $1.85 for a net cost (i.e., maximum loss) of $4.00 per contract (see Long straddle example).
+To construct a long straddle, you might buy 1 87.50 call for $2.15 and buy 1 87.50 put for $1.85 for a net cost (i.e., maximum loss) of $4.00 per contract (which equates to $400).
 This stock has unlimited upside potential, with breakeven prices of $83.50 and $91.50.
 You would earn a profit if the stock moves above or below these breakeven prices after the earnings announcement.